 The house of Zahir-ed-Dowleh, now Governor of Resht, has been bombarded and looted.
 A state of terrorism exists.

 Troops are guarding the approaches to the British Legation, with orders to shoot fugitives seeking sanctuary there.

 On this date, two Persian constitionalist liberals were summarily hanged by the Shah as two factions fought for the future of Iran.

-A Constitutional Revolution was shaking that country’s ruling dynasty when the throne passed and the new Shah, Mohammad Ali Shah Qajar, mounted a coup dissolving the newborn parliament and reversing as un-Islamic the country’s 1906 constitution.
+A Constitutional Revolution was shaking that country’s ruling dynasty when the throne passed and the new Shah, Mohammad Ali Shah Qajar, mounted a coup dissolving the newborn parliament and reversing the country’s 1906 constitution.
 (According to the Shah, constitutionalism was un-Islamic.)